rspvsanjay/MIMO_Deblurring/README.md

 # MIMO_Model

-This is a implimentation of a research paper, which is able to construct multilevel input and output deep learning model, it is made to deblur the images captured by a mobile.
+This is an implimentation of a research paper, which is able to construct multilevel input and output deep learning model, it is made to deblur the images captured by a mobile.
 We can train model using above code by:

 Python training.py